DizzyHSlightlyVoided/UIconEdit/ClassReference.md

 --------------------------------------------------
 ## Field: `IconErrorCode.InvalidBmpFile = 4608`

 Code 0x1200: an error occurred when attempting to process a BMP entry.
-The inner exception may contain more information. [`IconLoadException.Value`](#property-public-systemobject-value--get-) contains a [`Tuple<T1,T2>`](https://msdn.microsoft.com/en-us/library/dd268536.aspx) in which the [`System.Tuple<T1,T2>.Item1`](https://msdn.microsoft.com/en-us/library/dd386940.aspx) is the size listed in the icon directory entry, and [`System.Tuple<T1,T2>.Item2`](https://msdn.microsoft.com/en-us/library/dd386892.aspx) is the actual size.
+The inner exception may contain more information.

 --------------------------------------------------
 ## Field: `IconErrorCode.InvalidBmpBitDepth = 4609`